ellaampy/CropTypeMapping/README.md

     * T --> number of acquisitions
     * C --> number of channels/bands
     * N --> number of pixels within parcel
-* run ```data_preprartion/min_temp_seq.py``` to decide a minimum sampling size. eg. assuming study area is enveloped by multiple overlapping satellite resulting in varying time series length
+* run ```data_preparation/min_temp_seq.py``` to decide a minimum sampling size.
+Relevant for cases where area of interest is covered by multiple satellite footprints,  and metadata cloud filtering may result in varying time series length
-* organize time series array into separate folders from training, validation and testing.
+* organize time series array into separate folders from training, validation and testing

 ## Folder structure
 The root folder should contain Sentinel-1 and Sentinel-2 directory named ```s1_data ``` and ```s2_data ```.
 Their sub-directories must be similar to the structure in the figure below